jamil-stark/shopping-express/README.md

-# Awesome Project Build with TypeORM
+# Simple Shopping Cart RESTAPI built with TypeORM
+This project was to introduce me to understanding how express js works since I am new to Javascript development.
 Steps to run this project:

 1. Run `npm i` command